 - Psychiatric and psychological counseling: Compensation could be recovered for any counseling required by the parents or minor siblings because of the child’s death.

 - The child’s uninsured debts: This includes debts the parent is obligated to pay on behalf of the child.

 - Administration of the child’s estate: If the infant has an estate, the costs of administering that estate could be sought in a wrongful death action.

 Non-economic compensation is more difficult to calculate because of its subjectivity.
 These are intangible losses the infant or parents suffered due to the death.
 Common non-economic compensation sought in wrongful death claims include:

 - Loss of the child’s love and companionship

 - Loss of the child’s services

 When someone loses a child, their life is forever altered, and their suffering is unimaginable.
-As a result, an experienced attorney will try to determine the impact that the wrongful death has had on the plaintiff’s life and request commensurate compensation.
+As a result, an experienced attorney will try to determine the impact of the wrongful death on the plaintiff’s life and request commensurate compensation.
 While we understand that no amount of compensation can replace a child, you still deserve compensation for your loss.

 Caps on Medical Malpractice and Wrongful Death Compensation in Indiana

-Unfortunately, in Indiana, there is a cap on how much total compensation can be recovered in a wrongful death claim.
+Unfortunately, Indiana has a cap on how much total compensation can be recovered in a wrongful death claim.
 Under Ind.
 Code § 34-18-14-3, the total amount recoverable depends on when the death occurred: